SylvainMontagny/STM32F446_FromScratch/README.md

 2. The folder Src/ is sometimes "exclude from build".
 We need to include it to the compilation process.
 Right clic on the folder > C/C++ build > Uncheck the box "Exclude from buid".

 Your project is ready.
 You can now compile and flash your MCU.

+# How to use it with arm-gcc
+TODO ...

+# How to use it with arm-gcc + Make
+TODO